Living City Initiative (LCI)

 You can claim this relief if you are the owner and occupier of a qualifying residential property.

-If you are a landlord, you cannot claim this relief on properties you have rented out but you may be able to claim Rented Residential Relief.
+If you are a landlord, you cannot claim this relief on properties you have rented out.
+Landlords may be able to claim Rented Residential Relief.

 If you are a property developer, you may carry out refurbishment or conversion work under this scheme.
 You may then sell the residence to a person who can then claim relief as an Owner-Occupier.